superyuuki/yuukomponent/readme.md

 # Example

-A modular custom item with reusable behavior is as simple as
+A modular custom item with reusable trait is as simple as

 ```yaml
 Shotgun: